datanav/docs/configuration.rst

 Sources
 =======

-Sources provide streams of entities as input to the pipes which is the building blocks for the flows in the data lake.
+Sources provide streams of entities as input to the pipes which is the building blocks for the flows in the Sesam Node.
 These entities can take any shape (i.e. they can also be nested), and have a single required property: "_id".
 This "_id" field must be unique within a flow.
 Sources can also support "since" monikers or markers which lets them pick up where the previous stream of entities left off, sort of like a bookmark in the entitiy stream.
-The "since" marker is opaque to the rest of the data lake components, and is assumed to be interpretable only by the source.
+The "since" marker is opaque to the rest of the Sesam Node components, and is assumed to be interpretable only by the source.
 Within an entity, the marker is carried in the "_updated" property if supported by the source.

-The data lake supports a diverse set of core data sources:
+The Sesam Node supports a diverse set of core data sources:

 The dataset source
 ------------------

-The dataset source is one of the most commmonly used datasources in a lake.
-It simply presents a stream of entities from a dataset stored in a datalake node.
+The dataset source is one of the most commmonly used datasources in a Sesam Node.
+It simply presents a stream of entities from a dataset stored in a Sesam Node.
 Its configuration is very simple and looks like:

 ::